Over the past three years I have contributed to over 30 pro bono projects for non-profits, primarily aimed at business plans and strategy.

 These work products contain or point to all the information needed to create the remaining detailed documents for a project (e.g. business plans, standard operating procedures, grant proposals, etc.

-PLEASE NOTE: I provide planning support and coaching for detailed document creation, not the creation of those documents.
+PLEASE NOTE: I provide planning support and coaching for detailed final document creation, not the creation of those documents.

 The key is creating strong shared understanding of organization operations and plans to improve and expand them.
 That understanding and the work products can be applied to a wide range of non-profit needs, including: